tekknolagi/isdt/lecture-notes/2-vcs.md

 With no arguments, `git show` shows the most recent commit.
 Interestingly, `git show HEAD` does the exact same thing. `HEAD` is what's known as a *revision parameter*---an argument to a subcommand that names one or more commits.
-The easiest way to name a commit is to specify its hash, like so:
+The most direct way to name a commit is to specify its hash, like so:

 ```console
 $ git show a83e7a6c4e9844b745a22450b69892d2292d8c7e